MelazziniPablo/miniBusTrackingAnimation/README.md

 ## Description of the projec:
 This is a map animation that shows, with a marker on a map, the different bus stops from my house to La Loba Square in La Paz, Bolivia.
 ## How to Run:
 You will need the Mapbox Access Token, to run the project if you would like to download all the files and change the code.
-As of now it will run with my mapbox token to show how it works.
+As of now it will run by pressing the top left button: Show mini Bus Tracking Animation, the code is with my mapbox token to show how it works.
 ## Roadmap of future improvements:
 You could change the map styles or add other longitude, latitude values.
 ## License information: